 What It’s Used For

 This design is a big step in the evolution of roller coasters.
 It would mark the beginning of an entirely new rider experience.
 The cushion-soft ride and incredible speed combined with features including flight, free fall, underground tunnels, water diving, and heart-racing turns and loops would give riders an experience more incredible than they could have imagined possible.

-I would also like to thank Adolfo Esquivel for the incredible renderings of the Sfear Mountain.
+The Sfear Mountain concept was imagined in August 2016 by Charles Bombardier and designed by Adolfo Esquivel.
 Adolfo earned an Industrial design degree from Colombia and completed a postgraduate study on Events Design at the UQAM Montreal.
 Adolfo also created the design of the Libelule Submarine-ATV and the Sea-Bull wake surfing tugboat concept.